adda-team/adda/win32/readme.txt

                            email: adda@science.uva.nl
+                                  adda-discuss@googlegroups.com

                        $Date::                            $

-                Copyright (C) 2006-2008 University of Amsterdam
-        This software package is covered by the GNU General Public License.
+Copyright (C) 2006-2008 University of Amsterdam Copyright (C) 2009 Institute of Chemical Kinetics and Combustion & University of Amsterdam This software package is covered by the GNU General Public License.